denizturkcapar/Quantifying-Uncertainty-Aggregate-Queries/README.md

 1. Use the "_1" and "_2" labels so that the code can be further generalized to different matchings

 2. Use a built in similarity metric library written in source C/C++ so that we can eliminate any slowness stemming from the similarity metrics that I've handcoded myself.

+### Update: Anaconda Compability

+* Jupyter did not recognize some of the already installed libraries (the libraries that I tried to install through PyPI's similarity metric packages).
+Running jupyter in a conda environment solved the problem.
+In order to run this jupyter notebook in a conda environment, follow these steps:

+1. Run a `git pull` on this repository to get the latest commits

+2. Run `conda env create -f environment.yml`

+3. Run `conda activate datares1-env`

+4. Run `jupyter notebook` or run `jupyter lab`